offlinemark/spym/README.md

 make
 ```

-This will create a `bin/` directory with the three location independent
+This will create a `bin/` directory with the above three executables.
-executables.

 ## Usage